zlalanne/python-command-line-best-practices/README.md

   * Treat it like your API
     * Don't remove flags
   * Use unique error codes when it makes sense
+* Be consistent with your flags
+  * --version / --help
+  * short and long form arguments are nice, most libraries will support this
+  * use '-' for STDIN
 * Adding feature flags
   * --experimental__new__theme
+* Don't be too chatty
+  * Add a verbose flag
 * Making them easy to use
   * People have lots of different ways they like to use their tools.
   * make man pages